redhat-ai-services/ai-accelerator/components/operators/gpu-operator-certified/instance/components/monitoring-dashboard/README.md

 ## Purpose
 This component is designed to enable to enable the GPU monitoring Dashboard.

-To learn more about the monitoring dashbaord, please refer to the official [docs]( https://docs.nvidia.com/datacenter/cloud-native/openshift/latest/enable-gpu-monitoring-dashboard.html)
+To learn more about the monitoring dashboard, please refer to the official [docs]( https://docs.nvidia.com/datacenter/cloud-native/openshift/latest/enable-gpu-monitoring-dashboard.html)

 ## Usage